Pabau GO app

 Question categories covered in a 50-question mental health template

-The 50 questions typically distribute as follows across five core domains:
+The 50 questions typically distribute across five core domains as follows:

-• Mood and depression screening (12-15 questions): Items aligned with the PHQ-9 (Patient Health Questionnaire-9) covering depressed mood, anhedonia, sleep disruption, guilt, fatigue, concentration, appetite, psychomotor changes, and suicidal ideation.
+• Mood and depression screening (12 to 15 questions): Items aligned with the PHQ-9 (Patient Health Questionnaire-9) covering depressed mood, anhedonia, sleep disruption, guilt, fatigue, concentration, appetite, psychomotor changes, and suicidal ideation.

-• Anxiety and worry (8-10 questions): GAD-7 (Generalized Anxiety Disorder Scale) aligned items probing excessive worry, restlessness, irritability, muscle tension, difficulty concentrating, and sleep disruption.
+• Anxiety and worry (8 to 10 questions): GAD-7 (Generalized Anxiety Disorder Scale) aligned items probing excessive worry, restlessness, irritability, muscle tension, difficulty concentrating, and sleep disruption.

-• Trauma and adverse experiences (8-10 questions): History of abuse, neglect, loss, accidents, combat, or other traumatic exposures; frequency of intrusive memories or flashbacks; avoidance behaviors.
+• Trauma and adverse experiences (8 to 10 questions): History of abuse, neglect, loss, accidents, combat, or other traumatic exposures; frequency of intrusive memories or flashbacks; avoidance behaviors.

-• Support systems and relationships (6-8 questions): Quality of family bonds, romantic partnerships, friendships, and community connections; experience of loneliness; trusted confidants.
+• Support systems and relationships (6 to 8 questions): Quality of family bonds, romantic partnerships, friendships, and community connections; experience of loneliness; trusted confidants.

-• Substance use and coping (6-8 questions): Alcohol consumption patterns, drug use history, gambling, self-harm, and adaptive coping strategies (exercise, meditation, creative pursuits).
+• Substance use and coping (6 to 8 questions): Alcohol consumption patterns, drug use history, gambling, self-harm, and adaptive coping strategies like exercise, meditation, and creative pursuits.

 Who is the 50-question mental health template helpful for

 This template serves psychiatrists, psychologists, therapists, counselors, clinical social workers, psychiatric nurses, and primary care physicians conducting mental health screening.
-It’s equally valuable for occupational therapists assessing functional impact of mental health conditions, life coaches evaluating stress and resilience, and HR professionals conducting workplace wellbeing surveys.
+It is equally useful for occupational therapists assessing the functional impact of mental health conditions, and for anyone running mental health survey questions as part of a workplace wellbeing check.

 Within healthcare settings, the template supports both individual clinical practice and organizational workflows.
-A therapy practice management system integrates these standardized questions directly into digital intake forms, reducing handwritten notes and ensuring consistent documentation across multiple clinicians.
+A therapy practice management system builds these standardized questions directly into digital intake forms, cutting handwritten notes and keeping documentation consistent across multiple clinicians.

 Benefits of using a standardized mental health questions template

 Standardized assessment templates deliver measurable clinical and operational value.
-Research published in the American Psychological Association (APA) clinical practice guidelines demonstrates that structured intake improves diagnostic accuracy, reduces assessment time, and creates a documented baseline for tracking treatment response.
+The American Psychological Association (APA) clinical practice guidelines show that structured intake improves diagnostic accuracy, reduces assessment time, and creates a documented baseline for tracking treatment response.

-• Compliance and liability protection: A documented 50-question intake demonstrates due diligence if your clinical judgment or care is later questioned.
+• Compliance and liability protection: A documented 50-question intake shows due diligence if your clinical judgment or care is later questioned.
 HIPAA-compliant storage of responses creates an auditable record.

-• Consistency across clinicians: When multiple practitioners work in a clinic, a shared template ensures every client receives the same assessment breadth-preventing gaps from clinician experience level or individual preference.
+• Consistency across clinicians: When several practitioners work in one practice, a shared template gives every client the same assessment breadth, so nothing depends on an individual clinician’s experience level or preference.

-• Patient engagement: Patients appreciate structured assessment.
-It signals professionalism and demonstrates that their mental health is being taken seriously, not addressed casually or incompletely.
+• Patient engagement: Patients respond well to structured assessment.
+It signals professionalism and shows that their mental health is being taken seriously, not addressed casually.

 Safe and trauma-informed question framing

-• Avoid leading language: Instead of “You didn’t experience trauma, did you?” use “Some people have experienced traumatic events.
+• Avoid leading language: Instead of “You didn’t experience trauma, did you?” use “Some people have been through traumatic events.
 Have you?”
-The latter normalizes disclosure without pressure.
+The second version normalizes disclosure without pressure.

 • Offer permission to skip: “The next few questions are about difficult experiences.
 You can skip any that feel uncomfortable.”
 This respects autonomy and reduces avoidance.

-• Use neutral clinical language: Prefer “suicidal thoughts” over “wanting to die”; “substance use” over “drug abuse”; “unwanted sexual experience” over “rape”.
+• Use neutral clinical language: Prefer “suicidal thoughts” over “wanting to die,” “substance use” over “drug abuse,” and “unwanted sexual experience” over harsher terms.
 Clinical language reduces shame and improves disclosure rates.

 • Separate screening from diagnosis: Frame questions as information-gathering, not clinical judgments.
 “Do you ever feel sad for extended periods?” is gentler than “Are you depressed?”

-The CDC Mental Health resources emphasize that trauma survivors are more likely to engage with assessment when framing acknowledges their autonomy and validates their experience.
+The CDC Mental Health resources note that trauma survivors are more likely to engage with assessment when the framing acknowledges their autonomy and validates their experience.

 HIPAA and GDPR compliance when storing patient responses

 Patient mental health information is among the most sensitive data you collect.
-HIPAA (in the US) and GDPR (in the UK/EU) impose strict rules on how responses to mental health questions must be stored, accessed, and retained.
+HIPAA (in the US) and GDPR (in the UK and EU) set strict rules on how responses to mental health questions must be stored, accessed, and retained.

 • Storage: Responses must be encrypted at rest and in transit.
 Paper forms should be locked in secure storage, scanned securely, and shredded after digitization.
-Digital systems must use HIPAA-compliant EMRs or practice management software-never standard cloud storage (Google Drive, Dropbox, Notion) for patient data.
+Digital systems must use HIPAA-compliant EMRs or practice management software, never standard cloud storage like Google Drive, Dropbox, or Notion for patient data.

-• Retention: Retain mental health records per your jurisdiction’s legal requirement (typically 7 years post-discharge in the US for adults; longer for minors).
+• Retention: Retain mental health records per your jurisdiction’s legal requirement, typically 7 years post-discharge in the US for adults, and longer for minors.
 Document your retention and destruction policies in your HIPAA Business Associate Agreement and HIPAA compliance checklist.

-Manual intake forms create bottlenecks like handwriting to transcribe, filing to manage, lost or illegible responses.
-Digital intake captures answers directly into your EMR, creating an immediate clinical record and eliminating transcription errors.
+Manual intake forms create bottlenecks.
+There is handwriting to transcribe, filing to manage, and lost or illegible responses to chase.
+Digital intake captures answers directly into your EMR, creating an immediate clinical record and removing transcription errors.

 Linking questions to validated assessment instruments

 The 50-question template often incorporates or references validated clinical instruments.
-The PHQ-9 (depression screening) and GAD-7 (anxiety screening) are gold-standard brief assessments embedded within many comprehensive templates.
-Understanding these allows you to interpret responses with confidence.
+The PHQ-9 (depression screening) and GAD-7 (anxiety screening) are gold-standard brief mental health screening tools embedded within many comprehensive templates.
+Understanding them lets you interpret responses with confidence.

 • PHQ-9: A 9-item depression screening tool with strong psychometric properties.
-Scores of 10-14 indicate moderate depression, 15-19 moderately severe, and 20 or higher severe depression.
-Used in primary care and mental health settings globally.
+Scores of 10 to 14 indicate moderate depression, 15 to 19 moderately severe, and 20 or higher severe depression.
+It is used in primary care and mental health settings worldwide.

-• GAD-7: A 7-item generalized anxiety screening with equivalent predictive validity to longer instruments.
-Published in the Archives of Internal Medicine; recommended by NICE (UK) and integrated into NHS mental health pathways.
+• GAD-7: A 7-item generalized anxiety screening with predictive validity equivalent to longer instruments.
+It was published in the Archives of Internal Medicine, is recommended by NICE in the UK, and is built into NHS mental health pathways.

-When your 50-question template includes PHQ-9 or GAD-7 items, you can calculate formal scores and track change longitudinally-transforming raw responses into clinically actionable metrics for treatment planning and outcome monitoring.
+When your 50-question template includes PHQ-9 or GAD-7 items, you can calculate formal scores and track change over time.
+That turns raw responses into clinically useful metrics for treatment planning and outcome monitoring.

 Common pitfalls when using mental health assessment questions

-• Over-relying on a single question: Asking only “Are you suicidal?” misses ideation that the patient downplays due to shame or fear.
-Use a multi-step approach: general ideation, intent, plan, and access to means.
+• Over-relying on a single question: Asking only “Are you suicidal?” misses ideation that a patient downplays out of shame or fear.
+Use a multi-step approach: general ideation, then intent, then plan, then access to means.

-• Rushing through trauma questions: These require patience and a calm tone.
+• Rushing through trauma questions: These need patience and a calm tone.
 If you hurry, patients sense your discomfort and disclose less.
-Allocate extra time and offer breaks.
+Allow extra time and offer breaks.

 • Ignoring cultural differences: Mental health expression varies by culture.
 Sadness may be reported as “heaviness” or “burning” rather than dysphoria.
 Ask open-ended follow-ups: “Can you describe how that feels for you?”

 • Using jargon unprompted: Terms like “anhedonia” or “rumination” confuse patients unfamiliar with clinical language.
-Explain in plain terms, then use the clinical label if the patient adopts it.
+Explain in plain terms first, then use the clinical label if the patient adopts it.

 Conclusion

-The 50 sample mental health-related questions provide a structured, evidence-based framework for comprehensive psychological assessment across intake, ongoing therapy, and psychiatric evaluation.
-Covering mood, anxiety, trauma, relationships, and coping, these questions allow clinicians to build a complete picture of patient mental health in a time-efficient, reproducible manner.
-When implemented with trauma-informed framing and HIPAA-compliant digital storage, they become the foundation of safe, thorough, and legally defensible clinical care.
-Ready to streamline your intake process?
-Book a demo with Pabau to see how digital mental health intake forms reduce administration burden while improving assessment quality.
+The 50 sample mental health-related questions give you a structured, evidence-based framework for comprehensive assessment across intake, ongoing therapy, and psychiatric evaluation.
+Covering mood, anxiety, trauma, relationships, and coping, they let you build a complete picture of patient mental health in a time-efficient, repeatable way.
+Paired with trauma-informed framing and HIPAA-compliant digital storage, they become the foundation of safe, thorough, and defensible clinical care.
+Want to see how digital mental health intake forms cut admin time while improving assessment quality?
+Book a demo with Pabau.

 Frequently asked questions